The Best Flowers for Bees To Plant In Your Gardens

 Cosmos

-Nothing is easier to plant.
+Nothing is easier to plant than cosmos.
 Of course, you can start cosmos indoors, but the plants are so proliferating that sowing them outdoors is always my go-to method.
-I often broadcast my seeds by hand, and where ever I toss them, they seem to grow.
+I often broadcast my seeds by hand; wherever I toss them, they grow.

 Bees love the cosmos for their flat faces and easily accessible pollen.
-Cosmos are long-flowering plants that will continue to flower so long as spent flowers are removed.
+Cosmos are long-flowering plants that will continue to flower once spent flowers are removed.
 As a result, they have one of the richest available nectar sources.

-One pack of seeds will create a lovely abundant flower patch for you and the bees to enjoy.
+One pack of seeds will create a lovely, abundant flower patch for you and the bees.
 The plants bloom in pinks, reds, magentas, and white flowers.

 • Bloom Time – Early Summer to First Frost